Spatial reference system updates

 That’s why the U.S. National Geodetic Survey is now modernizing its National Spatial Reference System (NSRS).
 They will replace NAD83 as their national geometric reference system with the North American Terrestrial Reference Frame of 2022 (NATRF2022).
 This update was originally planned for 2022 but has been delayed until 2025.
 This new system will be aligned to the new International Terrestrial Reference Frame of 2020 (ITRF2020) at epoch 2020.0 but will be fixed to the North American tectonic plate and will drift away from ITRF2020 as the tectonic plate moves about 2.5 cm/yr within the ITRF2020 frame.

 The change in coordinates from NAD83 to NATRF2022 will be mainly due to a 2.2 m shift between the NAD83 and NATRF2022 origin at the Earth’s center of mass.
 The horizontal coordinate difference between these two systems will range from 1.3 to 1.5 m along the U.S.-Canada border.

-For more than 100 years, Canada has maintained a common geometric reference frame with the U.S. Consequently, CGS plans to publish coordinates in both NAD83 and NATRF2022 when the U.S. adopts the new reference system.
-Discussions are also underway within the Canadian Geodetic Reference System Committee (CGRSC), a federal-provincial government committee, to determine whether Canada should follow the U.S. and adopt NATRF2022 for Canada.
+For more than 100 years, Canada has maintained a common geometric reference frame with the U.S. Consequently, CGS plans to adopt NATRF2022 in parallel with the U.S. in 2025.
+CGS is working with the provinces through the Canadian Geodetic Reference System Committee (CGRSC), a federal-provincial government committee, to support their efforts to migrate to NATRF2022, with the goal of moving to a unified reference system across Canada.